 By tracking and documenting the issues, Newby-Kew tailored his approach to the customer and came to a resolution.

-5. Find your balance between empathy and boundaries
+5. Keep your boundaries

 To do her job well, she needed to walk a fine line between expressing empathy and maintaining boundaries — and you need to, too.
-Here’s what our four experts say about the importance of striking that integral balance:

 Don't: "Hmm, that's not good."